DominikCywinski/genai-health-data-analysis/README.md

-# GenAI Solution for Conducting Health Data Analysis
+# GenAI Solution for SQL Query Generation

 ## Application Description

-This application utilizes the **Gemini Pro** model with added **instruction-tuning** to provide context-aware responses to health-related queries.
-The system allows users to input questions, which are then analyzed based on a provided health dataset to generate insights and recommendations.
+This application utilizes the **Gemini Pro** model with added **instruction-tuning** to provide context-aware responses to queries.
+The system allows users to input questions, which are then analyzed based on a provided dataset to generate insights and recommendations.
 The project includes an automated CI/CD pipeline for seamless builds and tests, as well as unit tests to ensure the reliability and accuracy of the model.

 Key features of the application: